-Updated 2019: If you ask a Londoner what the prettiest neighbourhood in London is they’ll probably reply with Hampstead.
-Not only is it beautiful but it makes you feel like you’re a million miles away from London in a small village with beautiful old houses, colourful front doors, endless cafes, cute side streets and a huge green park but actually you’re still in Zone 2 of London City and from the top of the huge green park aka Hampstead Heath, you have an incredible view of the city skyline below reminding you just how close you actually are!
+Not only is it beautiful but it makes you feel like you’re a million miles away from London in a small village with beautiful old houses, colourful front doors, endless cafes, cute side streets and the huge green park of Hampstead Heath, but actually you’re still in Zone 2 of London City and from the top of Hampstead Heath, you have an incredible view of the city skyline below reminding you just how close you actually are!

 Whether you live in London or you’re just visiting London, here is how I recommend you spend one day in Hampstead!